DenysUdud/HMH/README.md

 # hotel_maneger_helper
-This is project for "Kursova Robota" at Ukrainian Catholic University.
+This is project for "Kursova Robota".
+Ukrainian Catholic University.